Are you woken up early by your little canine alarm clock and struggling to stay awake during the day? You’re not alone.

-The good news is that it’s actually not as difficult as it seems to encourage your pups to have a lie-in.
-The trick is to identify why your dog is waking as this will determine what measures you need to take to help you and your dog rest more thoroughly, and more effectively.
+The key to getting a dog to sleep later is to identify why your dog is waking, which we’ll go through here, as this will determine what measures you need to take to help you and your dog rest more thoroughly, and more effectively.

 Rule out medical problems

 Rule out underlying medical conditions as the first step towards discovering why your dog wakes so early in the morning.

 Increase exercise & daytime activity

-Around the world, obesity levels in dogs are hovering between 20% and 40%.
+Around the world, obesity levels in dogs are hovering between 20% and 40%*.
 While this can have detrimental effects on your dog’s overall health and wellbeing, it can also be associated with another problem – your dog’s early waking.

 If your dog isn’t getting enough exercise, chances are he’s simply not tiring himself out enough to enable him to sleep much past dawn.
 Depending on the size and age of your dog, he most likely requires between 30 and 60 minutes of exercise each and every day to ensure he’s tired by the end of the day.